Good to Know Before You Go

 Our trails meander through an ever changing landscape of rolling mountains, ranch lands, tranquil river shores and ancient grasslands.
 Urban centres, rural areas and ranchlands, and the wild of Boundary Country offer up almost endless opportunities for explorers of all ages and agility.

 Take a day trip or spend the night camping under the stars.
 You can venture out on historic rail trails.
-The Kettle Valley, Trans Canada and Columbia Western Trails offer you day after day of unique experiences and being up close with nature.
+The Kettle Valley, Great Trail (formerly Trans Canada Trail) and Columbia Western Trails offer you day after day of unique experiences and being up close with nature.
 There are over 2,000 km (1,243 miles) of trails in Boundary Country that link our communities and our history.

 There’s nothing better than a walk after a good meal.
 Walk on well-lit paved pathways or gravel trails.
 Our walking trails are a great way to explore our towns.